 Royal Coffee has continued to buy Harar, from Rashid Abdullahi, under the mark of Queen City.
 In reality, this coffee has been only a faint echo of past glories, with quality dependent on what Rashid could buy in the ECX auction.
 His frustration at knowing East Harar like the back of his hand, but not being able to access the top producing communities over the past-decade has been palpable.
 In truth, the only coffees we’ve been able to buy from Ethiopia with any semblance of traceability below the high-level regional distinctions of Yirgacheffe, Sidama, etc have had to come through the quasi-governmental Cooperative Unions, or been the result of cloak and dagger tactics by certain less-than-entirely-above-board exporters willing to “shepherd” the coffee through the ECX warehouses.
 I made my peace with it long ago on the justification that higher cherry prices for farmers and better quality for roasters more than offset any moral or legal qualms.

 Fortunately, this year new rules are in place opening the door once again to direct sales by mills to foreign buyers, and greatly loosening the restrictions on exporter involvement at the ground level.
 It only took ten years, but the ECX seems to have finally gotten it right.
 As a result of this opening, Rashid is once again on the ground in East Harar with a new raised-bed project called Nafisifi.
 We cupped it yesterday and were struck by the Ripe Blueberry and Concord Grape flavors we encountered.
 Somewhere, Mr. Ogsadey is smiling down enjoying a giant steaming plate of Goden Kibe Mitmita (spicy ribs).
 Our Nafisifi container will hit the water next month.
+(Editor’s note: the coffee is arrived, and can be found online in this link!)
 Look out for an interview with Rashid and more information on the project in the coming weeks.

 In Oakland CA, my home town, there’s a bar with a Harar Horse bag proudly displayed high up on the walls.
 I swear I didn’t put it there, but it gives me goosebumps each time I look up at it.
 Of all the hundreds of thousands of unique coffee bags in the world, they chose that one?!?!
 I have a bag of Nafisifi set aside as a prize for the first person to correctly identify the bar and bag location.